codenickycode/js808/README.md

 ### Is the code tested?

-- I am still learning how to test in React and will begin unit testing before upgrading this app (see What's Next).
+- No, but I've extracted it into small units and functions.
+I would write tests before expanding this app further.